jaydsolanki/practical-machine-learning/README.md

 # practical-machine-learning
-This is a submission write for the course project for an online Coursera course of Practical Machine learning, from Johns Hopkins University
+This is a submission repository for the course project for the online Coursera course of Practical Machine learning, from Johns Hopkins University